ahmahmod/UDP-Protocol-using-Femto-Containers/README.md

-# UDP-Protocol-using-Femto-Container
-Use Femto Containers virtualization technique in IoT devices to implement UDP Protocol
+# UDP Protocol using Femto Containers
+Implementing the UDP Protocol on IoT devices using Femto Containers virtualization technique.

 ## Introduction
-This repository contains the sources codes and results of the paper entitled "*Programmable Solutions for Low-power Lossy Wireless Networks: A Study of SDN and Femto Containers*" that is going to be published soon (a link will be provided when available).
+This repository contains the source codes and results of the paper entitled "*Programmable Solutions for Low-power Lossy Wireless Networks: A Study of SDN and Femto Containers*," which is going to be published soon (a link will be provided when available).

 ## Directories
-**RIOT**: contains the fork of the RIOT source tree that was used for the measurements.
+- **RIOT**: Contains the fork of the RIOT source tree used for the measurements.

-**femto-containers**: contains the fork of the Femto COntainers source tree that was used for the measurements.
+- **femto-containers**: Contains the fork of the Femto Containers source tree used for the measurements.

-**UDP_GNRC**: contains the source code to run the native UDP protocol of GNRC Stack.
+- **UDP_GNRC**: Contains the source code to run the native UDP protocol of the GNRC Stack.

-**UDP_hook_malloc**: contains the source code to run the UDP protocol in Femto Contianers using Dynamic Memory for packet buffer.

-**UDP_hook_static**: contains the source code to run the UDP protocol in Femto Contianers using Static Memory for packet buffer.
+- **UDP_hook_static**: Contains the source code to run the UDP protocol in Femto Containers using static memory for packet buffering.

-## How to run
+## How to Run
-Each use case has its readme file with the instructions to run.
+Each use case has its own README file with instructions on how to run it.